linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 remaining endpoints.
 After a backoff period, the endpoint is re-introduced so that we can determine if it has become healthy.

-Let's enable consecutive failure accrual on the `bb` service by adding an
+Let's enable consecutive failure accrual on the `bb` Service by adding an
 annotation:

 ```bash